fun-redoc/AoC2024/README.md

 To keep the things as simple as possible I'm going to write a simple [`bsp`](https://help.sap.com/doc/saphelp_snc700_ehp01/7.0.1/en-US/5a/f8b53a364e0e5fe10000000a11405a/content.htm?no_cache=true) Page.

 `bsp` (Business Service Pages) is a web technology from the 90'ties, just like jsp or asp to create server based web pages.
-There are more sophisticated way to to this in SAP but I like `bsp` because of its simplicity.
+There are more sophisticated ways to to this in SAP but I like `bsp` because of its simplicity.

 Finally the `bsp` page will look like this (using [picocss](https://picocss.com))